postman-open-technologies/spectral-test-suite/README.md

 Are you sure your Spectral rules are working as intended?

 This project aims to help you ensure your Spectral rules are working as intending by providing a frame to your tests.
-It's currently a prototype in early alpha stage and coming without much documentation, so use at your own risk.
+It's currently a prototype in early alpha stage, so use at your own risk.
 Non-backward compatible changes may happen frequently.

 # How does it work

 - It leverage test file written in YAML.
-A JSON schema of the test file format can be found in [`src/tests/spectral-test-validator-schemas/spectral-test-v10.json-schema.yaml`](src/tests/spectral-test-validator-schemas/spectral-test-v10.json-schema.yaml).
+The JSON schema of the test file format can be found in [`src/tests/spectral-test-validator-schemas/spectral-test-v10.json-schema.json`](src/tests/spectral-test-validator-schemas/spectral-test-v10.json-schema.json).
 - Each test file can contain tests for a single or multiple rules of a ruleset file (I recommend writing one test file per rule).
 - All targeted tests file are aggregrated and then each rule test is run.
 - A rule test checks